uNetworking/uWebSockets/benchmarks/README.md

 Once you have installed `libuv` all you need is to hit `make` inside of uWebSockets/benchmarks (this folder) and you'll get the binaries used in these benchmarks.

 ## Scalability
 The first and in my opinion most valuable benchmark is about scalability.
-The name µWebSockets is a hint of it's small ("micro") WebSockets in terms of memory footprint.
+The name µWebSockets is a hint of its small ("micro") WebSockets in terms of memory footprint.

 `Usage: scalability numberOfConnections port`